Gabriel-8813/Languages_and_ML/README.md

 A classification report and Confusion Matrix also shed more detail on the results.
 Overall, this is a significant improvement over the results of the Logistic Regression model.

 In addition to an overall accuracy of 75%, we can see that the model also performs well for Languages labeled as Extinct or Safe, both having perfect precision and recall.
-However it was the opposite case with Severely endangered and vulnerable categories,, indicating this data was not well detected.
+However it was the opposite case with Severely endangered and vulnerable categories, indicating this data was not well detected.

+### Feature Importance Analysis

+A feature importance analysis was done to ascertain the most important features in our data.
+The most important feature was found to be the ['Number of Speakers'].

+## Random Forest - Optimization

+In an effort to further optimize the model, the GridSearchCV tool was used from sklearn.model_selection to optimize the hyperparameters.
+GridSearchCV tested 108 different models and found the best parameters to use.
+However, even after retraining the model with these best parameters, accuracy decreased to 74%.

+This may be due to the limitations of the dataset used.
+Data imblalance for some categories may have led to poor recall for some endangerment classes, such as the Severely Endangered class.

+The 75% accuracy from the baseline Random Forest Model is the best result so far and is a viable result.
+And since optimization is proving counter-productive, no further optimization was conducted.

 ## Code Explanation: